 Some people believe that if they’re having fun, they’re not learning or improving.
 Having good work ethic and working hard is important and will definitely yield results.
 But nothing yields results like having fun.
 Relate this idea to exercising.
 If you run on a treadmill in a room by yourself with nothing to look at, you’re going to get bored, you’re going to get worn out, you’re not going to have fun.
 But if you’re out running around playing a sport with your friends, or running through a scenic park or trail – not only will you have more fun, but you will do exponentially more without even noticing it.
 Part of practicing is definitely going to be hard work.
 But practice doesn’t have to be boring in order for you to improve.
 Do things that are interesting and fun, and balance it with stuff that can be more mundane.
 If you do that you’ll, succeed without even feeling like you’re working at it.

 Always seek out things that inspire you to play bass.
 We’re lucky to be in age where we have access to so many things because of the internet.
 Find new players that you want to study, seek out new music you like and want to play.
 Gravitate towards those things that make you feel that inspiration, that make you passionate about wanting to learn – so that when you see or hear something you think, “I can’t wait to go back and try to learn that.
 I can’t wait to get in there and practice”.
 Staying inspired is the life force that’s going to drive your bass playing endeavor.
 So always seek out inspiration, with the understanding that it can be one of the most important things that you do for your bass playing, and yourself.

-Bass Guitar Pratice Tips – Maximize Efficiency and Have Fun
+Bass Guitar Practice Tips – Maximize Efficiency While Having Fun